Skip to main content

 Special Opportunity Admission (all tiers)

-Any student who has not graduated from high school but has earned a composite ACT score of 32 or combined critical reading and mathematics SAT score of 14201 may apply for admission at any public institution in the State System.
+Any student who has not graduated from high school but whose final composite standard score on the ACT or SAT demonstrates the probability of success in college level work may apply for admission at any public institution in the State System.
 The college or university will determine admissibility based on test scores, evaluation of the student's level of maturity and ability to function in the adult college environment, and whether the experience will be in the best interest of students intellectually and socially.

 Alternative Admission (research and regional universities)